Preserving Node-level Privacy in Graph Neural Networks: Method Evaluation

 In this part, we present the ablation studies on our design choices and some other aspects that provide some guidance in the parameter selections in \textit{node-level} privacy-preserving GNN applications.

-\textbf{What if we use Gaussian noise}?
-To confirm the effectiveness of choosing SML noise instead of Gaussian, we show the performance comparison in this part.
-In Figure \ref{fig:if_gausian}, we can see a wide performance gap between SML and Gaussian across all tasks.
-Notably, when $\varepsilon=2$, using Gaussian on dataset Reddit leads to a performance close to random guessing.
-Although the gaps become narrower when we operate at the lowest privacy level ($\varepsilon=16$), performance on Reddit is still not acceptable.
-We can also observe that the gap is widest on Reddit; this is because Reddit has the largest number of nodes, a situation where Gaussian noise is predicted to perform even worse.
-This phenomenon confirms our analysis in Section \ref{sec:privacy_analysis}.

 \textbf{Necessity of enforcing no \textit{peripheral} node overlaps with \textit{central} nodes}.
 We study the effect of line \ref{alg:HeterPoisson_overlapping_s} to \ref{alg:HeterPoisson_overlapping_e} in Algorithm \ref{alg:HeterPoisson}.
 In principle, without such operations, our privacy accounting can still apply.
-This only requires modifying $A_k$ in Equation \eqref{equ:ak_term}, {\it i.e.}, the distribution of $\rho$ (also with its support) changes.
-It is easy to find the new distribution, as elaborated in Appendix \ref{app:proof_privacy_guarantee}.
-However, in total, this increases the upper bound in Equation \eqref{equ:rdp_gurantee}, resulting in larger noise s.t.d. to ensure the same $(\varepsilon,\delta)$-DP.
+It is easy to find the new distribution, as elaborated below:

+we consider two separate cases: 1) the differing node is sampled as a \textit{central} node, then and However, in total, this increases the upper bound in our RDP bound, resulting in larger noise s.t.d. to ensure the same $(\varepsilon,\delta)$-DP.
 Hence, it potentially hurts utility.

 We present the results for cases when Line \ref{alg:HeterPoisson_overlapping_s} to \ref{alg:HeterPoisson_overlapping_e} is \textit{enforce} compared to \textit{not enforced} in Figure \ref{fig:no_overlap}.
 The results show that the \textit{enforced} version performs better due to smaller noise s.t.d., especially under the most private case.
 This suggests that although the enforcing line \ref{alg:HeterPoisson_overlapping_s} to \ref{alg:HeterPoisson_overlapping_e} will alter the sampled sub-graphs, it still benefits utility, suggesting that in real-world applications, line \ref{alg:HeterPoisson_overlapping_s} to \ref{alg:HeterPoisson_overlapping_e} in Algorithm \ref{alg:HeterPoisson} is necessary.